Wide Variety of Blacktop Sealers

 What are the advantages of coal tar asphalt sealers?

-Coal tar asphalt sealers sport many advantages over their asphalt competitors.
-For one, they have built-in ultraviolet stabilizers and as such they stay blacker much longer than an asphalt-based sealer.
-Coal tar sealers are chemically different than asphalt and this difference allows them to resist damage from spilled gasoline, oil, brake, and transmission fluids.
-These fluids can rapidly eat away at asphalt drives as well as asphalt sealers.
+Coal tar asphalt sealers have many advantages over their asphalt competitors.
+For one, they have built-in ultraviolet stabilizers, and as such, they stay blacker much longer than an asphalt-based sealer.
+Coal tar sealers are chemically different from asphalt, and this difference allows them to resist damage from spilled gasoline, oil, brake, and transmission fluids.
+These fluids can rapidly eat away at asphalt drives and sealers.

 How do you apply asphalt sealers?